Courses

 Course fulfills Archaeology Undergraduate topical requirement

-Course fulfills HUB Social Inquiry I, Historical Consciousness, Teamwork and Collaboration
+Course provides Hub Social Inquiry I, Historical Consciousness, Teamwork/Collaboration

 Course fulfills Archaeology Undergraduate topical requirement